cyzus/worldreasoner/README.md

 **Question**: "Who will win the US presidential election in November 2024?"

 **Setup**:
-- The system simulates the environment of September 30, 2024
+- The system simulates the environment of a designated date
 - The LLM can only access information from on or before this date
 - The LLM can search news, analyze polling data, and gather context
 - After the actual outcome is known, we evaluate the LLM's prediction